 Fraud allegations dog Chinese athletes whenever there’s an international sporting event.
 Sometimes it’s about doping, but more often it’s a question of age.

-In 2008, China was ordered to return its Women’s Gymnastics bronze medal from the 2000 Olympics, after gymnast Dong Fangxiao was found to be 14 at the time of competition, not 16 as claimed—the minimum age to compete.
+In 2008, China was ordered to return its Women’s Gymnastics bronze medal from the 2000 Olympics, after gymnast Dong Fangxiao was found to be 14 at the time of the Games, two years younger than the minimum age to compete.

-Ordinary Chinese may also claim to be a year or two older than their actual birth—not because they wish to defraud international sports authorities, but due to a tradition known as xu sui (虚岁), “nominal age” or more literally, “fictitious age.”
+Many ordinary Chinese also claim to be a year or two older than their actual birth—not because they wish to defraud international sports authorities, but due to a tradition known as xu sui (虚岁), “nominal age” or more literally, “fictitious age.”

 According to xu sui, a person is considered one year old at birth, and becomes a year older at each Lunar New Year; at its most extreme, a child born on the last day of the year could theoretically turn 2 the following day.
 Xu sui used to be common across East Asia, and is still widespread in South Korea and parts of China (though for Koreans, it’s according to the solar rather than the lunar year).

 The popularity of xu sui also varies between regions and generations.
 Based on the anecdotes of Baidu users, the practice is most prevalent in central-southern China, in provinces Hunan, Hubei, Jiangsu, and Jiangxi.
 But the practice of adhering to the lunar calendar has waned over the generations.

 “My parents will follow that tradition, but younger people do not take it seriously,” Han Yidi, a student at Guilin Medical University, tells TWOC.
 Tsinghua student Wang Meiqi agrees: “My grandparents only follow the lunar calendar, while my parents use it for their birthdays.”
 And most millennials have abandoned the habit altogether, along with the government.